 After my rub set on the ribs about 45 minutes in the heat and smoke, hit them with a good drenching of some cider:

-The trimmed pieces will be cooked much quicker than the slabs.
-So enjoy sampling those throughout the cook process.
+The trimmed pieces will cook much quicker than the slabs.
+So enjoy sampling those throughout the cookout:

-There is a lot of sugar in the rub and the gochujang so be careful doing these too hot:
+Indeed, there is a lot of sugar in the rub and the gochujang so mind your grill temps:

 Foil the ribs after about 90 minutes on the cooker: